DLinIoTedge/dltrainBook/DLtrain/Power9/Readme.md

 # TalosTM II
-Above machine is having IBM Power 9 CPU  and  had  Ubuntu 18.04 OS DLtrain workload
+Above machine is having IBM Power 9 CPU  and  had  Ubuntu 18.04 OS. <br>
+alosTM II   is used to build DLtrain and also train Deep Learning Networks by using DLtrain.

 # gcc in Power 9 CPU